I have been active both locally and nationally in various social, economic, and political causes since the late 1980s.

-Since blogging nearly ten years ago, I have continuously sought to look at reality objectively (that is, without the liberal and/or conservative bent . . . as if those two life forms were the only ones in the known universe).
-For the most part, I have adhered to the practices of offering solutions—not just rant and rave about sociopolitical issues—and going out of my way not to purposefully offend my readers…with an explicit purpose that I will reveal later.
+Since I started blogging nearly 10 years ago, I have continuously sought to look at reality objectively (that is, without the liberal and/or conservative bent . . . as if those two life forms were the only ones in the known universe).
+For the most part, I have adhered to the practices of offering solutions—not just rant and rave about sociopolitical issues—and going out of my way not to purposefully offend my readers . . . with an explicit purpose that I will reveal later.

-Most everyone with eyes to see, and a mind that is comprised of more than a single firing neuron can see that Donald Trump is exceptionally susceptible to bruises to his ego, whether he is outright insulted, or when others have the nerve to defy His Holiness’ wishes.
-In response to any personal slight, he customarily takes to Twitter, or calls a rally where is he usually embedded in the safety of his most rabid—and gullible—cultists, and insults them…with their tacit blessing (usually by way of raucous applause and laughter).
+Most everyone with eyes to see, and a mind that is comprised of more than a single firing neuron, can see that Donald Trump is exceptionally susceptible to bruises to his ego, whether he is outright insulted, or when others have the nerve to defy His Holiness’s wishes.
+In response to any personal slight, he customarily takes to Twitter or calls a rally where is he usually embedded in the safety of his most rabid—and gullible—cultists, and insults them . . . with their tacit blessing (usually by way of raucous applause and laughter).

 One can only presume that this social-psychological dynamic is related to Trump’s extremely narcissistic personality, and messiah complex that he exhibits.
 These particular personality disorders of Trump are probably the hardest aspects of the man-child himself for Trumpers to dispute or deny.
 But this is not to say that they don’t give it the old college try.
-Many a times I have engaged with these cultists over these aspects of The Donald’s character flaws (and no doubt, others have too).
+Many a time I have engaged with these cultists over these aspects of The Donald’s character flaws (and no doubt, others have too).
 When confronted, their usual line of “defense” is to compare this to former president Obama’s rock-star-like stature that he held (at least early in his presidency) globally.

 Second is Trump’s extreme narcissism in that he believes that the universe revolved around himself.
 And in this, both Trump and his cult following have something in common; they believe themselves to be smarter than everyone else.
 Now again, Trump supporters, in failing to acknowledge that this character flaw is exceptional and unprecedented among modern presidents, will seek to bring others down to the level of false idol by false comparisons.
 Those who hated Obama, and believed him to be the equal of Trump in this regard come to mind.
 However, both facts and reality—anathemas to Trump people—don’t bear this out (for you Trump supporters, “anathemas” are things that you don’t like).
 How many individuals within the mental health profession have questioned the mental and/or emotional stability of a sitting president?
 This was not an issue under Obama.
 But under Trump?
 Here are just a few brief rundowns of clinical mental health professionals who suspect Trump of questionable mental and/or emotional stability:

-“Shrinks Battle Over Diagnosing Donald Trump.”
+- “Shrinks Battle Over Diagnosing Donald Trump.”
 Psychology Today (01/31/17)

-"At Yale, Psychiatrists Cite Their ‘Duty to Warn’ About an Unfit President."
+- "At Yale, Psychiatrists Cite Their ‘Duty to Warn’ About an Unfit President."
 New York Magazine (04/23/17)

-"Donald Trump Has 'Dangerous Mental Illness', Say Psychiatry Experts at Yale Conference."
+- "Donald Trump Has 'Dangerous Mental Illness', Say Psychiatry Experts at Yale Conference."
 Independent (04/21/17)

-"Is Trump Making America Mentally Ill?"
+- "Is Trump Making America Mentally Ill?"
 Washington Post (06/13/17)

-And of course, because Trump supporters could never find as many (read: any) articles and or the documented concerns of mental health professionals questioning the mental and/or emotional stability of Obama or Trump’s 2016 Election opponent, Hillary Clinton, they will just continue to embrace their personal beliefs that Trump himself is no different than any other public previous office-holder.
+And of course, because Trump supporters could never find as many (read: any) articles and or the documented concerns of mental health professionals questioning the mental and/or emotional stability of Obama or Trump’s 2016 election opponent, Hillary Clinton, they will just continue to embrace their personal beliefs that Trump himself is no different than any other public previous office-holder.

 Lastly, anyone who sings his own praises as much, and as often as Donald Trump lends much evidence to the very valid suspicion that the Trumpster he an overall unstable individual.
 If for no other reason, the many times that he himself has explicitly stated that “Only I can fix/solve…” As you might recall,

-In much the same context, those who belong to the Cult-of-Trump share tend to share Trump’s almost clinically-pathological rejection of facts and consistent logic in lieu of their own delusional beliefs.
+In much the same context, those who belong to the Cult of Trump share tend to share Trump’s almost clinically-pathological rejection of facts and consistent logic in lieu of their own delusional beliefs.
 And while an examination of social media websites will yield how much of a bubble of anti-reality Trump and his cultists, nothing cements this fact more than a conversation with a Trumptard.
-However, if you are going to engage in doing so, do so with the knowledge that no amount of empirical evidence—no documented transcripts, no documented dates/times/places, no amount if unassailable logic, no video evidence to the contrary—is going to dissuade this cult-followers from their own blind devotion to Trump and his decisions…even when those decisions contradicts their own long-held sociopolitical perspectives.
+However, if you are going to engage in doing so, do so with the knowledge that no amount of empirical evidence—no documented transcripts, no documented dates/times/places, no amount if unassailable logic, no video evidence to the contrary—is going to dissuade this cult-followers from their own blind devotion to Trump and his decisions, even when those decisions contradicts their own long-held sociopolitical perspectives.

 However, his appointment of former Texas Governor Rick Perry as cabinet head of the Department of Energy, who Perry himself didn’t even know was responsible for overseeing America’s nuclear arsenal (“What We Heard — And Didn't Hear — from Rick Perry About the US Nuclear Arsenal” and “‘Learning Curve’ as Rick Perry Pursues a Job He Initially Misunderstood") until he actually had the position asserts a pattern of appreciation for being uninformed among Trump supporters.
 Indeed, many Trump voters themselves have hyped the notion of having “non-professional politicians” in positions of decision-making that affect not just their lives, but the lives of those who feel safer with having more-informed and seasoned decision-makers in such positions.
-What’s ironic though is that these Trump voters are the same individuals who would, no-doubt not be as willing to hire unprofessional neophytes to perform services in their own lives…but are willing to put them in charge of running the most powerful nation on the planet.
+What’s ironic though is that these Trump voters are the same individuals who would, no doubt, not be as willing to hire unprofessional neophytes to perform services in their own lives…but are willing to put them in charge of running the most powerful nation on the planet.
 Trump supporters wouldn’t, say, hire a plumber to repair an automobile, or an electrician to fix leaky pipes in their homes.
-And of course, they wouldn’t hire an automobile mechanic to perform open-heart surgery on their favorite relatives…but can, somehow, reconcile counter-intuitive logic to justify making counter-intuitive decisions for the rest of the country.
+And of course, they wouldn’t hire an automobile mechanic to perform open-heart surgery on their favorite relatives but they can, somehow, reconcile counter-intuitive logic to justify making counter-intuitive decisions for the rest of the country.
 As such, consistent logic and critical reasoning isn’t on the side of most Trump cultists.